MIT License: Relation to patents

 Like the BSD license, the MIT license does not include an express patent license although some commentators state that the grant of rights covers all potential restrictions including patents.
 Both the BSD and the MIT licenses were drafted before the patentability of software was generally recognized under US law.
 The Apache License version 2.0 is a similarly permissive license that includes an explicit contributor's patent license.

 Of specific relevance to US jurisdictions, the MIT license uses the terms "sell" and "use" that are also used in defining the rights of a patent holder in Title 35 of the United States Code section 154.
 This has been construed by some commentators as an unconventional but implicit license in the US to use any underlying patents.

-Origins

-One of the originators of the MIT license, computer scientist Jerry Saltzer, has published his recollections of its early development, along with documentary evidence.